yonch/rc-hashmap-dev/docs/tokens.md

 Moving a Token out in Drop
 - To avoid branches and keep zero-sized storage, store tokens in `core::mem::ManuallyDrop<Token<...>>` and extract them in `Drop` with `ManuallyDrop::take`.
 This avoids constructing throwaway tokens and keeps the path branch-free.

+Owned-token pattern (no ManuallyDrop)
+- When a function owns the token and can consume it by value (i.e., not in a `Drop` impl), prefer moving the token directly into `Count::put` without `ManuallyDrop`.
+- Example: `CountedHandle` owns `Token<'_, UsizeCount>`. `CountedHashMap::put(self, handle)` consumes `handle`, moves out `handle.token` by value, and calls `entry.refcount.put(token)`.
+Because the token is owned and consumed in this path, there is no need for `ManuallyDrop`.
+- This pattern relies on structuring APIs so that token consumption happens in an owned context (e.g., methods that take `self` or consume a handle) rather than inside `Drop`, where only `&mut self` is available.

 Generic holder pattern
 ```rust